 - Regular maintenance of your heating system is important for both efficiency and safety.
 Make sure it’s done once a year.

 - Clean or replace your furnace filter at least every three months to keep it working smoothly.

 - Gas fireplaces with sealed units maximize the heat indoors.
 Consider one with tightly fitted glass doors that can help make your fireplace more efficient.
 Traditional wood fireplaces draw heat out of your home.

 - Don’t block heating vents with things like furniture, televisions or curtains.

 - Use fans to help circulate heat around your home.
 A fan placed near a gas fireplace will push hot air into the living area.

 - Close the chimney damper whenever you’re not using the fireplace.

-Installing a programmable thermostat may save you money on your heating bill.
+- Installing a programmable thermostat could save you money on your heating bill.

-- Clean your room air conditioner filter at least once a season.
+- Clean your air conditioner filter at least once a season.
 A dirty air filter is less efficient and may damage the unit.

 - Buy energy-efficiency appliances.
 Look for the ENERGY STAR® symbol.